jakobkmar/pandoc-all-in-one/readme.md

 ## Goals

 This project aims to provide an extremely effortless distribution of pandoc, which has:
-- all necessery dependencies pre installed
+- all necessary dependencies pre-installed
 - commonly used filters pre-applied
 - utilities for the development environment of your document included
 - use LaTeX math whenever you need it